-Once you’ve decided what to call your Virtual Assistant business, you may want a logo.
-On one hand your logo is just a formality so you can launch your business, and on the other it represents who you are, what you stand for and will also be on all your marketing materials.
+Once you’ve decided what to call your Virtual Assistant business, you may want to design a logo.
+On one hand, your logo is just a formality so you can launch your business, and on the other, it represents who you are, what you stand for and will also be on all your marketing materials.
 Plus, if you get it wrong it could be a complete headache to redesign later!

 Your values – think about what you want to communicate about your business.
 Do you want to be seen as creative, corporate, modern, traditional, youthful etc?

 People will make assumptions about you based on your website and branding so you need to be clear about who you are, what you want to get across and what you want people to think about you.

 Remember that the stronger and clearer your image is, the better it’ll look when reduced in size for your website favicon (the image on the open tab in a browser) or on social media.

-Things you might need to brand
+Items you might want to brand

 - Website and favicon